KNN-MMD: Cross Domain Wireless Sensing via Local Distribution Alignment: Biography

 \section{Biography}

-\begin{IEEEbiography}[{ }]{Zijian Zhao} received the B.Eng. degree in computer science and technology from School of Computer Since and Engineering, Sun Yat-sen University in 2024.
+\begin{IEEEbiography}[{ }]{Zijian Zhao} (Graduate Student Member, IEEE) received the B.Eng. degree in computer science and technology from School of Computer Since and Engineering, Sun Yat-sen University in 2024.
 He is currently pursuing the Ph.D. degree in civil engineering (scientific computation) with Department of Civil and Environmental Engineering, The Hong Kong University of Science and Technology.
 He was a visiting student in Shenzhen Research Institute of Big Data, The Chinese University of Hong Kong (Shenzhen) from 2023 to 2024.
 His current research interests include deep learning, reinforcement learning, intelligent transportation, mobile computing, and wireless sensing. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Zhijie Cai} received the B.Sc. degree in mathematics and applied mathematics from Sun Yat-sen University in 2022.
+\begin{IEEEbiography}[{ }]{Zhijie Cai} (Graduate Student Member, IEEE) received the B.Sc. degree in mathematics and applied mathematics from Sun Yat-sen University in 2022.
 He is currently pursuing the Ph.D. degree with the Shenzhen Research Institute of Big Data, and the School of Science and Engineering, The Chinese University of Hong Kong, Shenzhen.
 His current research interests include edge intelligence, wireless sensing, and deep learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Tingwei Chen} is currently a visiting student at the Shenzhen Research Institute of Big Data.
 He received his M.Sc. degree in communication engineering from The Chinese University of Hong Kong, Shenzhen, in 2023 and his B.S. degree in electronic information science and technology from Sun Yat-sen University in 2021.
 His research interests include multimodal machine learning and wireless sensing. \end{IEEEbiography}